kkasperczyk-no/sdk-nrf/samples/connectedhomeip/lock/README.rst

    :header: heading
    :rows: nrf52840dk_nrf52840

-If you want to commission and control the lock device remotely through a Thread network, use the `Android CHIPTool`_ application as the CHIP controller.
+If you want to commission and control the lock device remotely :ref:`through a Thread network <chip_lock_sample_network_mode>`, use the `Android CHIPTool`_ application as the CHIP controller.
 You will need a smartphone compatible with Android for this purpose.

 User Interface